p475453633/taobao_spider/README.md

 # python_new
-python project for learner status
+Python project for learner status